Tennessee's 2nd Senate district

 Tennessee's 2nd Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican Tom Hatcher since 2024.

 It was previously held by Art Swann since his 2017 appointment to replace fellow Republican Doug Overbey.

 Geography

-District 2 lies to the southwest of Knoxville, covering all of Blount County, Monroe County, Polk County, and a small portion of Bradley County.
+District 2 lies to the southeast of Knoxville, covering all of Blount County, Monroe County, Polk County, and a small portion of Bradley County.
 Communities in the district include Maryville, Madisonville, and Sweetwater.

 The district is split between Tennessee's 2nd and 3rd congressional districts, and overlaps with the 8th, 20th, 21st, 22nd, and 23rd districts of the Tennessee House of Representatives.
 The district borders the states of North Carolina and Georgia.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.